 Show All Answers

-- In person at City Hall located at 116 Union Avenue (cash or check), - Through the drop box located just outside of City Hall,- By phone at 877-621-9831,- By mail – 116 Union Avenue, Snohomish, WA 98290,- Online (through the payment link),- By automatic withdrawal through your bank.
+We provide several payment options, you can pay: - In person at City Hall located at 116 Union Avenue (cash or check), - Through the drop box located on the south side of City Hall, - By phone at 877-621-9831, - By mail – P.O.
+Box 1589, Snohomish, WA 98291 - Online through Paymentus payment link - By automatic withdrawal through your bank.

 The base rate for each service includes 4 units (400 cubic feet).
 One unit equals 748 gallons.
 Each unit above the allowance is billed at the overage rate.

 The retail sales tax rate is currently 9.1% for most purchases and 9.4% for vehicle sales/leases.